 Bloomfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Bloomfield is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Bloomfield who work in sales jobs (13.09%), management occupations (9.27%), and law enforcement and fire fighting (6.87%).
+Overall, Bloomfield is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Bloomfield who work in office and administrative support (10.81%), sales jobs (9.88%), and management occupations (8.42%).

-Being a small town, Bloomfield does not have a public transit system used by locals to get to and from work.
+Bloomfield is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Bloomfield in 2022 was $27,403, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
-This equates to an annual income of $109,612 for a family of four.
+The per capita income in Bloomfield in 2022 was $27,464, which is lower middle income relative to Indiana and the nation.
+This equates to an annual income of $109,856 for a family of four.
 However, Bloomfield contains both very wealthy and poor people as well.

 The most common language spoken in Bloomfield is English.
 Other important languages spoken here include Italian and Polish.